Table of contents

 Reducing Future Capital Gains

-Donating appreciated shares and then buying new ones reset your cost basis at the current, higher price.
+Donating appreciated shares and then buying new ones resets your cost basis at the current, higher price.
 This strategy reduces your future capital gains tax exposure if the stock continues to appreciate in value over time.
-It’s a win win situation—you can maintain your belief in the stock and also reduce the tax impact of potential future gains.
+It’s a win-win situation!
+You can maintain your belief in the stock and also reduce the tax impact of potential future gains.

 Rebalancing Your Portfolio